huanfachen/huanfac.github.io/about.md

 Please find my CV [in English](Huanfa_CV_20220214.pdf) or [in Chiese](Huanfa_CV_Chinese_20220214.pdf).

-I am a Lecturer in spatial data science at the UCL Centre for Advanced Spatial Analysis (CASA).
+I am an Associte Professor in Spatial Data Science at the UCL Centre for Advanced Spatial Analysis (CASA).
 This is my research blog.

-A city is supported by a range of public service, including security, healthcare, and public transport.
-The heart of my work lies at an interest of the urban demand-supply problem:

-* **How does the demand for public service vary in space and time?**

-* **How can the demand be matched via the (spatial and non-spatial) optimisation of the service supply?**

-I am interested in how we can use spatial-temporal statistics and machine learning to deepen our understanding of the demand variation, and to meet the demand with constrained resources.
+My primary area of research is focused on spatial optimisation, or using computational approaches to find solutions to spatial planning and decision problems, with applications in transportation, medical geography, land use, and public safety.
+More specifically, I have been working on the models, solution approaches, and open source software on this field.

-I am also interested in geocomputation, which concerns the use of computational-intensive techniques for spatial data analysis, including **neural networks**, **heuristic search**, **agent-based simulation**, and (possibly) **reinforcement learning**.
+I am also interested in GeoAI, which concerns the use of artificial intelligence approaches for geospatial problems.

+I integrate a wide range of computational approaches in research, which include deep neural networks, heuristic search (eg, tabu search, genetic algorithms), agent-based simulation, and reinforcement learning.